scuzzilla/rpki-arch/README.md

 ## Context

-Recently I decided to setup a dedicated test Environment to improve my knowledge around *Resource Public Key Infrastructure* (aka RPKI).
+Recently I decided to setup a dedicated test Environment to improve my knowledge around *Resource Public Key Infrastructure* (RPKI).
-Now that the *testbed* is finally up & running I would like to share my journey with the *Community*, eventually brainstorming together on how it could be tuned-up.
+Now that the testbed is finally up & running I would like to share my journey with the **Community**, eventually brainstorming together on how it could be tuned-up.

 ## Network Setup